-We’ve tested 17 fans, but this guide contains the ten best that are worth buying.
-There are two that stand out.
+Out of all the models that we have tested there are two that stand out.
 If you want something small and light that can keep you cool while you work or sleep, the Evapolar Personal Air Cooler is the model for you.
 For use all year round, the Dyson Pure Hot + Cool Link is a great choice, cooling in summer and heating in winter.

 How we pick the best fans